-Table A1.1 outlines the timescale, responsible organisations, infrastructure requirements, risks and contingencies for each policy and proposal in the Local Plan.
+Table A1.1 Strategic Policy Delivery Framework outlines the timescale, responsible organisations, risks and contingencies for each policy and proposal in the Local Plan.

-Table A1.2 sets out in detail all of the infrastructure required to support the growth outlined in the Local Plan, the timescale for delivery, likely cost and funding options (where known).
+Table A1.2 Infrastructure Delivery Framework sets out in detail all of the infrastructure required to support the growth outlined in the Local Plan, the timescale for delivery, likely cost and funding options (where known).
+The table represents a point in time.
+Over time, requirements and costs may change and the up to date position will be published annually by the Council in an Infrastructure Funding Statement.
 The table categorises infrastructure in accordance with its contribution to supporting development in the Local Plan.
 Please note, this categorisation does not necessarily reflect the importance the Council attaches to a particular project corporately.
 For the purposes of the Local Plan, infrastructure is categorised according to the following three categories; critical, essential and desirable.